-The FEED (Food, Environment, and Economic Development) DC Act, passed in 2010, aims to close the grocery gap while also enabling more District residents to eat a healthy diet.
-The Act brings to the District the kind of innovation that is taking hold in Pennsylvania, New York City, New Orleans, and a growing number of other cities and states.
-In addition to creating incentives to draw full-service grocery stores to low-income “food deserts,” FEED DC created and provides funding for a Healthy Food Retail Program, which helps small grocers (“corner stores”) sell fresh produce and other healthy foods.
+The FEED (Food, Environment, and Economic Development) DC Act, passed in 2010, aims to close the grocery gap and give more District residents access to eat healthy foods.
+The Act brings to the District the kind of innovation that has taken hold in Pennsylvania, New York City, New Orleans, and a growing number of other cities and states.
+In addition to creating incentives to draw full-service grocery stores to low-income “food deserts,” FEED DC provides funding for a Healthy Food Retail Program, which helps small grocers (“corner stores”) sell fresh produce and other healthy foods.

 The Act has three goals:

-(1) to improve access to healthy foods in low-income neighborhoods
+(1) improve access to healthy foods in low-income neighborhoods;

-(2) to encourage green technology in food stores; and
+(2) encourage green technology in food stores; and

-(3) to create good jobs in areas with very high levels of unemployment.
+(3) create good jobs in areas with high levels of unemployment.

 Did You Know?